The secret power of offering product samples

 First, getting influencers on board early can help shape the strategy in ways that will appeal to your - and their - audience.
 It can flag the physical event you’ve planned before it happens and give people a reason to pop along to pick up a sample.

 Second, if you then drive that audience to digital, perhaps using a QR code on the promotional pack that promises more goodies when they go online, you can track redemption and other activity.
 Through this, you can build a picture of where the influencer’s audience lives: thus helping you plan more targeted high- and low-involvement campaigns for the future.
+By creating QR codes, you can effectively gather valuable insights into your audience's demographics and interests, enabling you to tailor your marketing strategies more effectively

 And third, it’s worth realising that people who visit your physical sampling event can become micro-influencers of their own.
 Give them a reason to create and share User Generated Content, and their audience can subsequently share it too - meaning you might soon reach a much larger audience.